-“Ah, Marketing.
+The Lamentable Decline of Marketing as a Career Choice “Ah, Marketing.
 Remember that?
 The career everyone dreamed about until, apparently, nobody did.
 Marketing Week, back in the distant haze of 2018, shared a delightful anecdote about marketing’s plummet down the career aspiration charts.
-A mere 3% of school leavers, from a survey – a big one, over eight thousand students – whispered ‘marketing’ as […]
+A mere 3% of school leavers, from a survey – a big […]

 If you’ve ever found yourself gazing, with an expression of bemused detachment, at the bizarre proficiencies of modern business leadership, you might have noticed a rather disheartening trend.
 A trend that sees leaders, with all the solemnity of a cat deciding whether to push a vase off a shelf, often considering whether to sacrifice subordinate […]